safdar-azeem/vlite3/docs/6-performance.md

 4. Is this a modal/scrollable container?
 (If yes, add `will-change: transform; contain: layout style;`).
 5. Am I fetching or storing a massive dataset that only gets replaced, not deeply mutated?
 (If yes, use `shallowRef()` instead of `ref()`).
 6. Am I rendering a heavy, non-reactive block of HTML or a large SVG?
 (If yes, add `v-once`).
+7. Am I importing a Modal, Drawer, or heavy 3rd-party wrapper that isn't visible on initial load?
+(If yes, use `defineAsyncComponent`).
-7. Did I initialize a listener, observer, or 3rd-party instance?
+8. Did I initialize a listener, observer, or 3rd-party instance?
 (If yes, generate the `onUnmounted` cleanup).